fcuenya/btcbets-amplify/README.md

 2. Install its dependencies via `npm run i`.
 3. Add a file to the root of the project named `env.local`.
 The contents of this file should be `VITE_AMPLIFY_DISABLED=true`
 4. Start the application via `npm run dev`.
-5. Open http://localhost:5173 (or the address shown in your console) in your web browser to see the app.
+5. Open http://localhost:5173 (or the address shown in your terminal) in your web browser to see the app.

 ### AWS deployment